Anti-Dumping Duty in the UK: What It Is and Which Products Are Affected

 - Ceramic tiles from China: UK anti-dumping measures apply to certain ceramic floor and wall tiles originating in China.
 Rates vary but can be significant for importers in the construction or interior design sectors.

-- Bicycles from China: a long-standing anti-dumping measure — bicycles from China have faced anti-dumping duties in both the UK and EU for many years.
-Importers of bicycles, e-bikes, and cycle components from China should verify current rates before ordering.
+- Bicycles and folding e-bikes from China: a long-standing anti-dumping measure — conventional bicycles from China have faced anti-dumping duties in both the UK and EU for many years, and the UK measure has been maintained.
+The separate measure on e-bikes was narrowed in 2025 and now covers folding e-bikes only; non-folding e-bikes are outside its scope.
+Verify current rates and scope before ordering.

 - Certain chemical products: including some fibres, resins, and industrial chemicals from specific countries.